 3. Use proper polarity – In applications were penetration is not important or desired, such as hardfacing, use DC- to achieve greater deposition rates.

-5. Control flow rates – For processes that require shielding gas make sure no more flow than necessary is used.
+5. Control Shielding Gas Usage – For processes that require shielding gas make sure no more flow than necessary is used.
 Too much flow will waste gas and can even create weld defects.
 Other ways in which you may be wasting shielding gas are surges and leaks.
 For more on this read Control Your Shielding Gas Usage.

 6. Increase electrode diameter – Whether you are stick welding or mig welding, consider using a larger electrode to achieve higher deposition rates.

 7. Consider intermittent instead of continuous fillets – This is a design consideration, so you may need to get your engineering group involved.
 Most fillet welds uses in welding do not transmit the full load of the structure.
 In some cases the welds are just there for rigidity or to hold things in place.
 In this case you may be better off making intermittent. welds rather that a long continuous weld.

 8. Select the right process – Submerged arc welding can yield over 50 lb/hr deposition rate, but stick welding may be the best option at only 4-5 lb/hr.
 Why? because selecting the right process depends on the application.
 If you are mostly welding in the flat and horizontal positions then solid (GMAW) or metal-cored (MCAW) large diameter wires may be the best option.
 Welding a lot of overhead and vertical up then flux-cored (FCAW) or even stick (SMAW) may be the best alternative.
 Also, consider the skill level of your welders as well when selecting the right process.
 Above all, make sure the process selected will meet the quality standards.